HewlettPackard/squest/README.md

 ## Features

 - Service catalog:
-  - Add services to your catalog based on job templates you have in your Ansible Automation Platform/AWX instance
+  - Add services to your catalog based on job templates you have in your Red Hat Ansible Automation Platform/AWX instance
   - Manage requests for services (review, update, approve and process)
   - Manage lifecycle of each instance of a service
   - Integrated or external support page